Steel windows are great. Steel windows on your terms are even better.

 You’ve probably noticed steel windows have a rectilinear, square look to them.
 A lot of today’s architects are trying to reduce the frame and increase the amount of glass present in the architecture.

 If that’s your muse, great.
 Want a more vintage look on your steel windows?
 You may not be able to get it with solid, extruded parts.
-You instead need a hollow, snap-on part if you love colonial-like aesthetics such as:
+You instead need a hollow, snap-on part if you seek colonial-like aesthetics such as:

 - Unique curves